cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 ### Expandable Tree from the Sender

-When the delivery service does not provide the necessary endpoints to query the expandable trees, the sender can include it into the `GroupInfo` extensions in the `Welcome` message.
+When the delivery service does not provide the necessary endpoints to query the expandable paths, the sender can include it into the `GroupInfo` extensions in the `Welcome` message.

 ## Expandable Tree